The 12th date of December holds an important position for the Kenyans, as it marks two special events in the history of Kenya:

-Nationalist Movements in Kenya: Who Led Kenya To Independence?
+The Rise of Nationalist Movements in Kenya

 The abuse and mistreatment of Kenyans by colonial administrators provoked Kenyans to form a movement calling for great political acknowledgment of African rights.
 The first major movement with the aim to restore African rights in the territory was the East African Association (EAA), which was formed in 1921 by Harry Thuka and, among others, Jomo Kenyatta – the future President of an independent Kenya.

 The EAA was proposed to be a movement inclusive of all ethnic groups, in spite of the fact that its members were dominatingly Kikuyu, and as its name suggests, it was trusted that the EAA could represent all the people of East Africa, instead of only those in Kenya.
-The colonial administration restricted the movement from its commencement, and Harry Thuka – the founder of EAA movement was captured in 1922 and the EAA banned.
+The colonial administration restricted the movement from its commencement, and Harry Thuka – the founder of the EAA movement was captured in 1922 and the EAA banned.

 A similar African rights movement, the Kenyan African Union (KAU), was formed in 1942.
 This movement concentrated predominantly on demanding land access from White settlers and quickly gained membership, including Kenyatta, who was appointed its leader in 1947.

 These nationalist movements were instrumental in politicizing the disappointed Kenyan people, and the KAU played a major role during the Mau uprising a couple of years later.

 Kenya Demands Independence – Says: “Fed Up of Unfair British Policies”